krasimir/demoit/README.md

 ## GET Params

 * `?state=` - A comma separated list of configuration JSON files
-* `?autoOpenCodeSample=` - path to a configuration JSON file that will be loaded automatically
+* `?autoOpenCodeSample=` - path to a configuration JSON file that will be loaded automatically.
+Or if the value is `LOCALSTORAGE` it will always get the config from the local storage.

 ## Continuing your work offline